Skip to content

 Tags:

-For participation is required a preliminary private interview (by phone, online, or live).
+For participation is required a preliminary private interview.

-Yoga4freedom is an attempt to promote sharing outside the logic of the market and the common logic of profit and delegation, for the promotion of a style in relationships opposite to that of profit and competitiveness currently in vogue.
-By relationships I mean the relationship with oneself, with others and with the world around us.
+Yoga4freedOM is an attempt to promote sharing outside of market logic and the common logic of profit and delegation, to promote a style of relationship that is opposed to the profit-driven and competitive mindset currently in vogue.
+By relationships, I mean relationships with ourselves, with others, and with the world around us.

-Yoga4freedom is my way to spread the art of self-management of one’s life in freedom, and therefore also of one’s physical, emotional and mental health, of which the attitude to altruism, dedication, solidarity and mutual care are the foundation.
+Yoga4freedOM is my way of spreading the art of self-management of one’s life in freedom, and therefore also of one’s physical, emotional, and mental health, based on altruism, dedication, solidarity, and mutual care.

 I practice and wish to disseminate practices based on creating independence, health and well-being, rather than fighting disease and pain by delegating responsibility for my condition to third parties.